aimhubio/aim/README.md

 ## Integrations

-we have integrated Aim to Tensorflow, Keras and Pytorch Lightning to enable automatic tracking.
+We have integrated Aim to Tensorflow, Keras and Pytorch Lightning to enable automatic tracking.
 It allows you to track metrics without the need for explicit track statements.

 ### TensorFlow and Keras